PaNOSC-ViNYL/ase/doc/ase/cluster/cluster.rst

+.. module:: ase.cluster

+.. _cluster:

 ==========================
 Nanoparticles and clusters
 ==========================

-.. currentmodule:: ase.cluster

-.. _clusters:

 There are modules for creating nanoparticles (clusters) with a given crystal structure by specifying either the number of layers in different directions, or by making a Wulff construction.